The above photograph was taken on 4th January 2019 on the road from Sparta to Kalamata

 There are some fantastic views of the mountains above the Vouraikos gorge from the Diakopto to Kalavryta train.
 For the whole of the trip there are cliffs, mountains and forests.

-The view from the church of Agios Giorgios on Mount Ithome looks out across the villages of Neo Chori, towards Meligalas to the right and many other villages in the basin.
+The view from the church of Agios Giorgios on Mount Ithome looks out across the villages of Neo Chori, towards Meligalas to the right and many other villages on the Messinian plain.